generalustelaru/ophir-2d/README.md

    - Alternatively, get the zip file [here](https://github.com/generalustelaru/ophir-2d/archive/refs/heads/main.zip).
 Extract it and enter the root folder (*ophir-2d*).

 3. Open a command tool in the project's root folder (*ophir-2d*) -- you should run all commands there.
-   - If you have Make, run `make install` to have everything ready.
+   - If you have Make, run `make install` to have everything set up and ready.
    - Alternatively, follow these steps:
       - Create a folder named *public* in the root folder.
       - Copy the contents of *src/client/layout/* into the newly created *public* folder.